decentral1se/dropship/README.md

 $ poetry run dropship
 ```

+### Updating dependencies

+- Change the bounds/versions/etc. in the [pyproject.toml](./pyproject.toml)
+- Run `poetry update`
+- Commit and push your changes

+The [poetry.lock](./poetry.lock) file helps us all get the same dependencies.

 ### Adding a Github Mirror

 We use a Github mirror so we can have a [gratis automated release build](./.travis.yml).